Educational Technology (EDTC)

 This course focuses on creative writing, reading, literacy education, and the new forms of creative expression as they relate to educational technology.
 The goal is to develop candidates who know how to access and integrate resources to maintain state-of-the-art technological literacy.
 Each candidate will design an instructional project as part of this class.

-EDTC 625 Using Integrated Software Across the Curriculum (3 Credits)
+EDTC 625 Integrating STEM Across the Curriculum (3 Credits)

-Candidates will learn how to apply a variety of technologies in systemic approaches to curriculum design and implementation.
-Participants consider the professional standards that address technology integration and professional development, as well as the ethical, legal and human dimensions of such a change.
-They explore leadership and supervisory approaches to the redesign of instruction through emerging and online technologies.
-The goal is to develop candidates who know how to access and integrate resources to maintain state-of-the-art technological literacy.
+Students will learn how to apply a variety of technologies in systemic approaches to STEM curriculum design and implementation.
+They explore leadership and supervisory approaches to the redesign of instruction through emerging and online technologies in alignment to standards that address technology integration and professional development.

 EDTC 626 Technology in the Art/Music Curriculum (3 Credits)